Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 ```
 <!-- prettier-ignore-end -->

 Note that square bracket notation allows us to pass in a _variable_ for our key.
 This is because we can put in expressions in our square brackets.
-Observe below:
+[Observe this code](https://replit.com/@adacore/Objects-Demo#index.js):

 <!-- prettier-ignore-start -->
 ```js